atmatto/weatherapp/README.md

 # Weather App

-> [!NOTE]
-> The application is deployed on an AWS EC2 instance.
-It is available on [wa.atmatto.org](https://wa.atmatto.org).
-To connect for administration purposes, use the command `ssh -i FILE_CONTAINING_PRIVATE_KEY maintainer@wa.atmatto.org`.

 ## Development

 Run the `dev.sh` script to start up the development environment.
 This hosts the frontend on port 8000 and exposes the API on port 9000.
 Hot reload is enabled.